st3rven/monitoring/README.md

 # ZABBIX

-accumulated of scripts, templates and tutorials for zabbix by me.
+accumulated of scripts, templates for zabbix by me.

 feel free to use.